-It is intended for a variety of missions including aerial reconnaissance, observation, monitoring, search and rescue, combat training, jamming, detection of radio signals, and target tracking.
+It is intended for a variety of missions including aerial reconnaissance, observation, monitoring, search and rescue, combat training, jamming, detection of radio signals, and target tracking in hard-to-reach terrains.

 The export variant, designated Orlan-10E, was exhibited at the 19th International Air and Space Fair (FIDAE) held in March 2016.
 Rosoboronexport announced its plans to promote the Orlan-10E UAV to foreign countries in June 2016.

-Production on the UAV was commenced in 2010.
-The unmanned aviation unit of Russian military base located in Armenia received Orlan-10 aerial systems in October 2015, to perform aerial reconnaissance in high-mountain areas.
+Production on the Orlan-10 UAV commenced in 2010.
+The unmanned aviation unit of the Russian military base in Armenia received Orlan-10 aerial systems in October 2015, to perform aerial reconnaissance in high-mountain areas.

 The Eastern Military District of the Russian Armed Forces, located in Sakhalin, Russia, took delivery of five Orlan-10 unmanned aerial vehicles in March 2016.
 The UAV is also operational with the Eastern Military District in Chukotka, as well as the Black Sea Fleet.